 Most of you know Balbix as a breach avoidance platform—with the ability to continuously probe and analyze the enterprise attack surface and produce relevant cyber risk insights.
 CISOs and security teams get a continuous risk heat map along with prioritized and actionable prescriptions to improve cyber-resilience and decrease overall breach risk.
-Today we announced a major update to our BreachControl™ platform to bring deep risk context to security operations as well as contextualization of global threat feeds and industry-specific threat models.
+Today we announced a major update to our BreachControl™ (now called Balbix Security Cloud) platform to bring deep risk context to security operations as well as contextualization of global threat feeds and industry-specific threat models.

 Risk Context in the SOC